|HQ Army MARS||Army MARS Region Ten||US Army Alaska||Air Force MARS NW|

 The Military Auxiliary Radio System is a Department of Defense sponsored program, established as a separately managed and operated program by the Army and Air Force.

 The MARS program consists of licensed amateur radio operators who are interested in military communications.
-They contribute to the MARS mission providing auxiliary or emergency communications on a local, national, and international basis as an adjunct to normal communications.
+You do not need to be a former military member to join Army MARS.
+We contribute to the MARS mission providing auxiliary or emergency communications on a local, national, and international basis as an adjunct to normal communications.

 IAW AR 25-6 AMARS Membership Requirements-